zk4x/zyx/zyx/README.md

 Zyx is machine learning library written in Rust.
 It's main feature is compiled backend.
-It automatically generates optimized kernels for CUDA, OpenCL and WGPU.
+It automatically generates optimized kernels for CUDA, OpenCL and HIP.
-Zyx is lazy, waits with execution until it is explicitly asked for results or the graph of tensor operations gets too large.
+Zyx is lazy, waits with execution until it is explicitly asked for results.
-Zyx automatically finds repetition in your training loops, caches that part of the graph and uses constant folding on values that are evaluated only once.
-Since zyx stores the whole graph and automatically optimizes it, all tensors are differentiable.
-In pytorch this is equivalent to all tensors being set to requires_grad=True.
+All tensors are differentiable.

 ## Install